imnikhilanand/Who-Is-More-Likely-To-Buy/README.md

 The process of determining the variable treatment effect from person to person, conditional on the different traits these people have, we are looking for indivisual treatment effect (ITE), also called the conditional average treatment effect (CATE).
 This is where Machine Learning and predictive power is used.

+### Technique

+A classical technique to find Indivisual Treatment Effect is to find the indivisual likelihood, what if they were treated and not treated.
+These two probabilites are then subtracted to obtain the uplift: how much more likely is a purchase if the treatment is given?

+The modeling can be accomplished in two ways:

+- One method is to create two instances of each data point, one with treatment = 1 and treatment = 0.
+This is called the 'S-Learner', approach since it is a Single model

+- Other method is to create two separate models.
+In the inference phase, treatment and control models are both used to obtain predictions for each instance.
+This approach is called 'T-Learner' approach since it uses two models.

 ## Dataset Description